 According to the GRE testing service, scores are good for five years.
-If your scores will be older than this by the application deadline, please plan on re-taking them in time for them to reach the Graduate School by then.
+If your scores will be older than this by the application deadline, please plan to re-take them in time for them to reach the Graduate School by the application deadline.
 This can take up to a month.
-For more information about GRE testing scores, visit the GRE website.
+For more information about GRE scores, visit the GRE website.

 Can I waive or substitute another exam (such as the MCAT) for the GRE?

-The GRE is required by the Program and is an important factor the admissions review process.
-The only exemption our admissions committee allows is for applicants holding doctoral-level degrees (PhD, JD, MD, etc) from an accredited institution in the U.S. No other waivers are permitted.
+The GRE is required by the Program and is a factor in the admissions review process.
+We do not accept other tests, such as the MCAT or GMAT, in place of the GRE.
+The only exemption our admissions committee allows is for applicants who have earned a doctoral-level degree (PhD, JD, MD, etc.) from an accredited institution in the U.S. within the last 6 years.
+No other waivers are permitted.